BinaryBirds/peacock-css/README.md

 The rotate-zero class will reset the previous rotation back to zero degree.

 ### Border

-There are 6 border variations based on the default gray color.
+There are solid style border variations for every direction (direction is optional) in different with variants:

 - `border-xl`
 - `border-l`